FikaWorks/website/content/blog/eks-service-accounts.md

 ### The AWS SDK
 The final tooling needed for this to work was to update the SDKs.
-Normally the SDKs look in your .aws folder or in your AWS_* environment variables to authenticate against the AWS API.
+Normally the SDKs look in your ~/.aws folder or in your AWS_* environment variables to authenticate against the AWS API.
 With these new projected service account tokens the SDK would look for two new environment variables AWS_ROLE_ARN and AWS_WEB_IDENTITY_TOKEN_FILE.
 These environment variables told the SDK